Vice President of Ecuador

 The vice president of Ecuador is the second highest political position in Ecuador.
 In many instances, the vice president succeeded the president in turbulent political situations.
 The last time was in 2005 after the resignation of president Lucio Gutiérrez.
 According to the current constitution, the vice president is elected on the same ticket as the president.
-Salary of the vice president is 4,869 USD per month.
+Salary of the vice president is US$4,869 per month.

-The current vice president is Alfredo Borrero since May 24, 2021.
-He was elected in 2021.
+The current vice president is Maria Jose Pinto since 24 May 2025.

 Below is the history of the office holders.